 - (1) A well, or aggregate wells (used for any purpose other than domestic use, or for providing water to livestock, poultry, or wildlife) if the well is drilled, completed, or equipped so that the well or aggregate wells are incapable of producing more than 25,000 gallons per day (17.36 gallons per minute) in aggregate, are exempt from the requirement to obtain an operating permit, but may be subject to other rules of the District. - (2) A well used solely to supply water for a rig that is actively engaged in drilling or exploration operations permitted by the Railroad Commission of Texas provided that the person holding the permit is responsible for drilling and operating the water well and the well is located on the same lease or field on which the drilling rig is located or is in close proximity to the drilling rig.
 The District shall not deny an application for a permit for any well used to supply water for hydrocarbon production activities if the application is in compliance with the spacing, density, and production Rules applicable to all permitted water wells of the District.
 The District shall require such a well, if converted to a non-exempt use, to be permitted and comply with District Rules if the well is no longer solely used to supply water for a rig actively engaged in drilling or exploration operations. - (3) A well authorized under a permit issued by the Railroad Commission of Texas under Chapter 134, Natural Resources Code, or for production from such a well to the extent the withdrawals are required for mining purposes regardless of any subsequent use of the water.
 These water wells are not required to comply with the spacing requirements of the District.
-The District shall require a well to be permitted and comply with District Rules if the withdrawals from the well are no longer necessary for mining activities, or are greater than the amount necessary for mining activities specified in the permit issued by the Railroad Commission of Texas under

-Chapter 134, Natural Resources Code.
-An entity holding such a Chapter 134 permit for a water well shall report monthly to the District (1) the total amount of water withdrawn during the month; (2) the quantity of water necessary for mining activities; and (3) the quantity of water withdrawn for other purposes.

-(4) A well drilled and completed solely for purposes of aquifer testing, including a test well, or for monitoring water levels or water quality.
+The District shall require a well to be permitted and comply with District Rules if the withdrawals from the well are no longer necessary for mining activities, or are greater than the amount necessary for mining activities specified in the permit issued by the Railroad Commission of Texas under Chapter 134, Natural Resources Code.
+An entity holding such a Chapter 134 permit for a water well shall report monthly to the District (1) the total amount of water withdrawn during the month; (2) the quantity of water necessary for mining activities; and (3) the quantity of water withdrawn for other purposes. - (4) A temporary water well used solely to supply water for a rig that is actively engaged in drilling a groundwater production well permitted by the District. - (5) A well drilled and completed solely for purposes of aquifer testing, including a test well, or for monitoring water levels or water quality.
 Every effort must be made to use any water produced during testing for a beneficial purpose.
-Wells drilled under this exemption that are subsequently converted to another use must submit a "Change in Well Condition, Operation or Status" form obtained from the District in accordance with Rule 3.5.C Conversions to a non-exempt use are subject to the Operating Permit requirements.
+Wells drilled under this exemption that are subsequently converted to another use must submit a "Change in Well Condition, Operation or Status" form obtained from the District in accordance with Rule 3.5.C Conversions to a non-exempt use are subject to the Operating Permit requirements. - (6) The exemptions in Sec.
+36.117, Water Code, apply to wells in the District as long as the groundwater usage meets the qualifications provided in the Water Code.